 The next level of protection is to hold the application until the data is in both VTS buffers, by holding the tape rewind command

 This is almost there, but it is not quite perfect as the whole file must be written to the source cache before it can be copied to the remote cache.
 The application has to wait while all the data is written twice and if the file contains a few gigabytes of data, this will take a while.
 If the job is critical, this delay might not be acceptable.
 This is implemented by a pair of IBM VTS systems in a PPRC configuration, running in 'immediate copy' mode.

 The best way to mirror data, is to do it on a block by block basis.
-This means that the individual pieces of data are relatively small, and so they do not take long to send over a fibre channel.
-This is possible with an EMC DLm 8000 as the backend storage is a VMAX or a Data Domain device, and the remote mirroring uses SRDF.
+This means that the individual pieces of data are relatively small, and can be transmitted as they are created.
+This is easiest to do with disk only VTS solutions like the EMC DLm 8000 if the backend storage is a VMAX and the remote mirroring uses SRDF.
 As the data is copied block by block, there is a lot of parallelism involved, so even though the applicaton will wait for the tape rewind command and will not get it until the all the data is safely stored in both source and remote cache, this does not take much longer than a single copy.